Quantum-Universal-Education/Quantum-Universal-Education.github.io/_posts/2020-08-08-post-var-alg-sim-talk.md

 On May 25, 2020, Professor Yipeng Huang from Rutgers University gave this guest lecture on variational algorithms, quantum noise, and quantum circuit simulation to a Full-Stack Quantum Computation undergraduate student-led seminar course at the University of California, Santa Barbara.

+He is sharing material on research in quantum computer engineering tools.
+These include simulators and debuggers for quantum algorithms, at https://yipenghuang.com/teaching/